qgis/QGIS-Documentation/source/user_manual/working_with_vector/query_builder.rst

 Query Builder
 =============

-The Query Builder allows you to define a subset of a table using a SQL-like WHERE clause, display the result in the main window and save it as a Shapefile.
+The Query Builder allows you to define a subset of a table using a SQL-like WHERE clause and display the result in the main window.
+The query result then can be saved as a new vector layer.

 Query
 -----